bitcoinbrisbane/BitPoker/README.md

 - Card[2] => Bob
 - Card[3] => Alice

+## Game play
+The dealer's client is responsible for the orchastration of the game.
+As the dealer position rotates, this isn't a centralisation risk.
+The intnet is to limit network traffic.

+- Alice -> Action request message to Bob.
+- Bob -> Returns signed action message to Alice
+- Alice -> Checks signature, and adds action response to the block
+- Alice -> Broadcasts the concatinated block to all players
+- All players -> Verifiy the block and signature
+- All players -> Return verification message

+*TODO: CREATE SEQUENCE DIAGRAM*

 ## Flop, Turn and River
 The client software co-ordinates the game, based off agreed game rules.